 We find it in most of our cupboards but do you know where pickles come from?
 The pickle is the fruit of a herbaceous plant belonging to the Cucurbitaceae family.
 Picked before maturity, the gherkin is originally an unripe cucumber.
 The time when pickles grew in the gardens of our grandmothers seems forgotten, just like the French terroir pickle which almost disappeared in 2004 when the pickle magnates turned to the continent of the rising sun leaving our farmers and our French know-how.
-But Florent and Henri Jeannequin, pickle farmers from father to son for more than 50 years, did not disassemble!
+But Florent and Henri Jeannequin, La Maison Marc pickle farmers from father to son for more than 50 years, did not disassemble!
 In 2012, in partnership with a local company, they decided to put the pickle picked by hand in Chemilly sur Yonne back in a jar!

 Get out of the monotony!
 Arm yourself with sauces, creams and other condiments and titillate your taste buds.
 Your meats will roar with pleasure when they are served with old-fashioned Burgundy blackcurrant mustard.
 Your still steaming bread will be boiling hot to go well with the summer truffle cream.
 As for your pasta, you will be worthy of a real mama, when it is topped with an authentic passata di pomodoro italiana!